TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/62 - 1 John/1 John 3/1 John 3.21.md

 ---

-Beloved, if our heart condemn us not, we have boldness toward God;
+Beloved, if our hearts don't condemn us, we have boldness toward God;